-Collectively, a model depicting the gene regulatory mechanisms underlying the differential water use strategies is proposed (Fig. 6).
-In cowpea, VuHAI3, a negative regulator of ABA signaling is down-regulated under MD, thus may quickly trigger ABA signaling for water conservation.
-The down-regulated VuTIP2;3 and upregulated VuTPS9 are proposed to accelerate drought-induced stomatal closure, alongside the roles of many other genes including VuTPS11 and VuCYP707A.
+Fig. 6.
+A proposed model of mechanism underpinning the contrasting water use strategies in soybean and cowpea.
+In cowpea, VuHA13, a negative regulator of ABA signaling was down-regulated under moderate soil drought, thus may trigger the ABA signaling.
+The down-regulated tonoplast aquaporin gene VuTIP2;3 and up-regulated trehalose-synthase gene VuTPS9 are proposed to accelerate the drought-induced stomatal closure.
+In addition, changes of gene expression patterns of VuTPS11, VuCYP707A, are suggested to be involved in the process.
 Up-regulated genes related to cellular components may modulate water use efficiency via cellular re-structuring and epigenetic regulation.
-In soybean, the higher Tr under MD caused by greater Gs is likely related to the high expression of the ABA degradation enzyme GmCYP707A4, accompanied by gene expression changes related to photosynthesis, leaf senescence, ribosome/translation, fatty acid metabolism and redox homeostasis.
-Circadian clock gene such as PRR5 and CHE also play an important role in modulating water use strategies by reshaping the rhythmic patterns, in a species-specific and/or drought strength-dependent manner.
-In the future, a more comprehensive understanding can be achieved by combining physiological phenotyping with morphological phenotyping.
+The higher Tr in soybean may be caused by the greater Gs that is related to the high expression of the ABA degradation enzyme GmCYP707A4.
+Besides, photosynthesis, ribosome/translation, fatty acid metabolism and redox homeostasis are quickly destroyed even under MD condition.
+What's more, species-specifically regulated circadian clock gene that shape the rhythmic patterns in response to drought may also play a key role in modulating water use strategies.
+Arrowheads denote the effect of activation and blunt ends denote the effect of inhibition.
+Up and down arrows indicate up- and down-regulations, respectively.
+Dotted lines indicate that confirmation is required.
+TFs: transcription factors; MD: moderate soil drought; SD: severe soil drought; Gs: stomatal conductance; Tr: transpiration rate.

-Materials and methods Plant materials and irrigation conditions
+Materials and methods

+Plant materials and irrigation conditions

 Plant materials include one cowpea ('TZ30') and one soybean ('ZN6') genotype, respectively.
-The physiological experiment was conducted using the 'PlantArray' (Plant-DiTech, Yavne, Israel) phenotyping platform that installed in a greenhouse in October to November 2019 in Huai'an (33.62°N, 119.02°E), China (Fig. 1).
-PlantArray combines gravimetric system, atmospheric and soil probes, irrigation valves and controller in a unit [8].
-Four-weekold plants were transferred into the load cells on the system, with three plants grown in each pot and 12 pots set for each species.
-Each pot was filled with 3.9-L vermiculite and nutrient soil mixed in a 2:1 (v:v) ratio whose surface was wrapped with plastic film to prevent evaporation, and was irrigated by multi-outlet dripper assemblies (Netafim, Aviv-Yafo, Israel) that were pushed into the soil and connected to an automated feedback system as described previously [8, 10].
+The physiological experiment was conducted using the "PlantArray" (Plant-DiTech, Israel) phenotyping platform that installed in a greenhouse in October to November 2019 in Huai'an (33.62°N, 119.02°E), China (Fig. 1).
+PlantArray combines gravimetric system, atmospheric and soil probes, irrigation valves and controller in a unit8.
+Four-week-old plants were transferred into the load cells on the system, with three plants grown in each pot and 12 pots set for each species.
+Each pot was filled with 3.9-L vermiculite and nutrient soil mixed in a 2:1 (v:v) ratio whose surface was wrapped with plastic film to prevent evaporation, and was irrigated by multi-outlet dripper assemblies (Netafim, Israel) that were pushed into the soil and connected to an automated feedback system as described previously^{8,10}.
 Before the start of the experiment, all units were calibrated for reading accuracy and drift levels under constant load weights.
-The experiment lasted for 28 days and the drought treatment started on day 13, during which gradual deficit irrigation was given during night by the feedback irrigation system that reduced the irrigation levels every day for each pot based on the daily water loss (Table S1, see online supplementary material).
+The experiment lasted for 28 days and the drought treatment started on day 13, during which gradual deficit irrigation was given during night by the feedback irrigation system that reduced the irrigation levels every day for each pot based on the daily water loss (Table S1).
 This approach enabled dynamically comparable soil drought strength (feedback drought slope) to be imposed between the two species over time, despite their heterogenous growth rates and plant sizes.
-Note that measuring leaf area is no longer necessary here with PlantArray for normalized (to biomass) plants [8].
+Note that measuring leaf area is no longer necessary here with PlantArray for normalized (to biomass) plants8.
 Physiological profiles of the plants in each pot were compiled automatically during the whole experiment which was divided into four treatment periods: WW, MD, SD, and RC.
-The soil-plantatmosphere parameters including VPD, photosynthetically active radiation and temperature were monitored simultaneously and continuously with a high resolution (every 3 minutes).
+The soil-plant-atmosphere parameters including VPD, photosynthetically active radiation and temperature were monitored simultaneously and continuously with a high resolution (every 3 minutes).